 The Internet is all about democratization -- a place where the small guy can effectively fight against the giants and hope to win.
 Examples such as Google, Facebook, Twitter, Amazon, and eBay, among others bear testimony to that fact.
-And since two of the names in that list of five that I just gave you are e-commerce players, there is a belief that e-commerce, as a business, has negligible barriers to entry.
+And since two of the names in that list of five are e-commerce players, there is a belief that e-commerce, as an industry, has negligible barriers to entry.
+Here's why.

 This is the crux of the issue.
 While setting up a physical store could be regarded as the time when one got into the retail business, I think that in the case of e-commerce, setting up a website cannot be seen in the same vein.

 Of course, you need customers to have a business.
 I know several people who have turned e-commerce entrepreneurs overnight, and the next morning they have invested in pay-per-click advertising.
 It got traffic flooding to their doorstep.
 Some of it, naturally, converted.

 Having Customers Is Also Not Enough to Call Yourself a Business

 Traditionally, if you had a shop, and if you had customers, you could certainly be labeled as, "in business."
 But if you have had to pay customers (directly or indirectly) to come and buy from you, then it is more like a charade.
 And a charade does not make a business.